A new audio play for all sleepyheads aged 3 years and over

 Leave the ordinary behind and step into a place of wonder; snuggle down in a place of still, silent sleepy slumber, a place just for you…..

-Sweet Dreams is a new play about the wonders and benefits of sleep.
-If you can’t sleep, won’t sleep or love sleep there is something in this show for you.
-With sublime music and beautiful design, tutti frutti invites you to their new show made of dreams.
+Join Ivy and Bun Bun as they try to find a place to sleep that is just right.
+If you can’t sleep, won’t sleep or love to sleep there is something in this dreamy 30 minute audio play for you.
+With sublime music and beautiful soundscapes, tutti frutti invites you to listen to our first audio play all about the wonders and benefits of sleep.

 Mike Kenny is one of England’s leading writers specialising in young people’s theatre.
 He was included in the Independent on Sunday’s list of Top Ten Living Playwrights and his plays are performed regularly throughout the UK and all over the world.
 His Olivier Award-winning adaptation of THE RAILWAY CHILDREN for York Theatre Royal, has had several successful revivals at Waterloo and Kings Cross stations, as well as at the National Railway Museum.
 In Canada it won the People’s Choice Award following its record-breaking run in Toronto.
 Mike won the 2015 Writers Guild Award for Best Play for Younger Audiences with THREE WISE MONKEYS and the DeutscherKindertheaterpreis in 2012 with ELECTRIC DARKNESS.
 In July 2013, Mike was awarded an honorary Doctor of Letters by the University of Nottingham for his work in theatre for young people.